 - Corticosteroids.
 Corticosteroid administration, although advocated in the past based on anecdotal reports, remains controversial.

-Nursing management of a child with epiglottitis include:
+Nursing management of a child with epiglottitis includes:

 Assessing a child with epiglottitis should include: